Historic roads and trails: Russia

 In Isaak Levitan's well-known "mood landscape", the Vladimir Highway, or Vladimirka, takes on a symbolic meaning.

 The Siberian Route (Сибирский тракт, Sibirsky trakt), also known as the "Moscow Highway" and "Great Highway", was a historic route that connected European Russia to Siberia and China.

 The construction of the road was decreed by the Tsar two months after the conclusion of the Treaty of Nerchinsk, on 22 November 1689, but it did not start until 1730 and was not finished until the mid-19th century.
 Previously, Siberian transport had been mostly by river via Siberian River Routes.
 First Russian settlers arrived in Siberia by the Cherdyn river route which was superseded by the Babinov overland route in the late 1590s.
 The town of Verkhoturye in the Urals was the most eastern point of the Babinov Road.

 The much longer Siberian route started in Moscow as the Vladimir Highway (a medieval road) and passed through Murom, Kozmodemyansk, Kazan, Perm, Kungur, Yekaterinburg, Tyumen, Tobolsk, Tara, Kainsk, Tomsk, Yeniseysk and Irkutsk.
 After crossing Lake Baikal the road split near Verkhneudinsk.
 One branch continued east to Nerchinsk while the other went south to the border post of Kyakhta where it linked to camel caravans that crossed Mongolia to a Great Wall gate at Kalgan.

 In the early 19th century, the route was moved to the south.
 From Tyumen the road proceeded through Yalutorovsk, Ishim, Omsk, Tomsk, Achinsk and Krasnoyarsk before rejoining the older route at Irkutsk.
 It remained a vital artery connecting Siberia with Moscow and Europe until the last decades of the 19th century, when it was superseded by the Trans-Siberian Railway (built 1891–1916), and the Amur Cart Road (built 1898–1909).
 The contemporary equivalent is the Trans-Siberian Highway.

 Middle East

+The region has served as a crossroads for trade and military movement between Africa, Asia, and Europe for millennia, resulting in some of the world's earliest documented road systems.

+Mesopotamia and Persia

-Streets paved with cobblestones appeared in the city of Ur in the Middle East dating back to 4000 BC.
+Streets paved with cobblestones appeared in the city of Ur in modern-day Iraq dating back to 4000 BC.

 The Royal Road was an ancient highway reorganized and rebuilt by the Persian king Darius the Great (Darius I) of the first (Achaemenid) Persian Empire in the 5th century BCE.
-Darius built the road to facilitate rapid communication throughout his very large empire from Susa, Syria to Sardis, Turkey.
+Darius built the road to facilitate rapid communication throughout his very large empire from Susa, Iran to Sardis, Turkey.
+The mounted couriers of the Royal Road, the Angarium, were famously praised by Herodotus for their speed and reliability.

+The Khorasan Road (later part of the Silk Road) connected Mesopotamia to the Iranian Plateau and Central Asia, serving as a primary conduit for East-West trade.

+The Levant

+Two primary north-south highways dominated the ancient Levant, facilitating trade between Egypt and Mesopotamia: